-The Resource, schema, and property naming rules are as follows:
+The Resource, schema, property, and URI naming rules are as follows:

-- Resource Names, Property Names, and Enumerations shall be Pascal-cased. - The first letter of each word in a name shall be uppercase and spaces between words shall be removed (e.g., ComputerSystem, PowerState, SerialNumber). - Names shall not contain spaces or underscore characters. - Both characters should be capitalized for two-character acronyms (e.g., IPAddress, RemoteIP). - Only the first character of acronyms with three or more characters should be capitalized, except the first word of a Pascal-cased identifier (e.g., Wwn, VirtualWwn).
-If a single acronym (or mixed-case name) is used alone as a name (e.g., RDMA, iSCSI, SNMP), the value should follow the capitalization commonly used for that name.
+- · Resource Names, Property Names, and Enumerations shall be Pascal-cased. - The first letter of each word in a name shall be uppercase and spaces between words shall be removed (e.g., ComputerSystem, PowerState, SerialNumber). - · Names shall not contain spaces or underscore characters. - Both characters should be capitalized for two-character acronyms (e.g., IPAddress, RemoteIP). - Only the first character of acronyms with three or more characters should be capitalized, except the first word of a Pascal-cased identifier (e.g., Wwn, VirtualWwn).
+If a single acronym (or mixed-case name) is used alone as a name (e.g., RDMA, iSCSI, SNMP), the value should follow the capitalization commonly used for that name. - Enumeration values should start with a letter, and be followed by letters, numbers, or underscores.